Menu

 StepWhat to Do

-1. Complete Pre-License EducationComplete 60 hours of coursework from a state-approved school covering real estate principles, contracts, finance, and Alabama-specific law.
+1. Pre-License EducationComplete 60 hours at a state-approved school.
+Topics include principles, contracts, finance, and Alabama law.

 What to Focus On for the Alabama State Exam

-Our free Alabama real estate practice exam covers both national and state-specific content.
-For a broader review of general principles, see the national real estate practice exam and the real estate exam study guide.
+Our free Alabama real estate practice exam covers both national and state content.
+You can also try the national real estate practice exam or the real estate exam study guide.

 Frequently Asked Questions — Alabama Real Estate Exam